jendave/token-action-hud-ironsworn/README.md

 - If the HUD layout appears incomplete or is inconsistent among users:
   - In `Configure Settings`, select `Token Action HUD Core`, select `Layout`, click on `Reset All Layouts` and click on `Yes`.
   - This will reset the layout for all users.
+- When a Move is selected from the HUD, the auto-scrolling in the Move Sheet does not always work.
+Clicking on the HUD item twice should work.

 ## Acknowledgements